Studying for exams isn’t always a walk in the park. Most students find the endless revision and thoughts of exam day pretty stressful.

-Here’s how my “fear setting for students” version goes.
+Here’s how my “fear setting for students” version goes:

 Here’s an example I made up to show you the sort of thing I mean:

-With a bit of luck, spending some time digging into your fears should reveal that they’re not quite so scary after all – in fact, some outcomes may even have a silver lining.
+With a bit of luck, spending some time digging into your fears should reveal that they’re not quite so scary after all.
+In fact, some outcomes may even have a silver lining.

-This technique has been tried and tested over thousands of years, and been found time and time again to be effective by those who use it.
-So if anxiety is holding you back, I urge you to set aside half an hour to work through this exercise properly.
+This technique has been tried and tested over thousands of years, and has been found time and time again to be effective by those who use it.
+So if exam anxiety is holding you back, I urge you to set aside half an hour to work through this exercise properly.

 … so that if one goal isn’t going how you intended, there are others you can still take pride in.